r-nikhil/r-nikhil.github.io/work.md

 * **Technical Lead - DoctorsNow(now https://getvisitapp.com/)(Oct 2014 - Mar 2015)**

-1. Led the backend team of 3 to build the MVP for a patient doctor appointment booking system and other products for a healthcare startup.
+1. Built the MVP for a patient doctor appointment booking system and other products for a healthcare startup.
 2. We developed 1 MVP and 2 products in the duration of 2 months and hit a MRR of 500$ on our MVP itself.

 _Technologies Used_: PHP, Slim Framework, WebRTC for the video calls